raspberrypilearning/memory/en/step_3.md

-## Adding sound
+## Add sound

 --- task ---
 Test your project a few times.
-You may notice that sometimes the same number is chosen twice (or more) in a row, making the sequence harder to memorise.
+Do you notice that sometimes the same number is chosen twice (or more) in a row, which makes the sequence harder to memorise?

 Can you make a drum sound play each time the character changes costume?
-How about a different drum sound play depending on which number was chosen?
-This will be _very_ similar to your code to change the character's costume.
+How about a different drum sound depending on which colour is chosen?
+The code you need to do this is __very__ similar to the code to change the character's costume.

 --- hints ---
 --- hint ---
-You can complete this challenge by adding just two blocks to your character's current code!
-You'll need a `play drum for (0.25) beats`{:class="blocksound"} and a `item (last) of sequence`{:class="blockdata"}
+You only need to add two blocks: a `play drum for (0.25) beats`{:class="blocksound"} block and a `item (last) of sequence`{:class="blockdata"} block.
 --- /hint ---
 --- hint ---

-Here are the blocks you will need:
+Here are the blocks you need:

 ![ballerina](images/ballerina.png)